 “Mornin’, ladies,” Blake said with a big grin as he came around the corner.
 Amanda looked up and burst into tears.
-She wrapped her arms around her stomach and ran towards the bathroom.
+She wrapped her arms around herself and ran towards the bathroom.

 “What the hell is wrong with her?”
 Kerry asked.

 “Must be that time of the month,” Blake said.